schalkdaniel/compboost/README.md

 <!--

-To be as flexible as possible one should use the `R6` API do define base-learner, losses, stopping criteria, or optimizer as desired.
+To be as flexible as possible one should use the `R6` API to define base-learner, losses, stopping criteria, or optimizer as desired.
 Another option is to use wrapper functions as described on the [project page](https://schalkdaniel.github.io/compboost/).

 ```r